 Our small group of divers goes on outings.
 Two to three dives a day, in all weathers.
 Often, we leave the beach of Pantar aboard a small traditional outrigger canoe, to join the boat anchored further.

 I admit, I dropped more underwater than on the beach, for photos.
-After the series "macro" of the previous post, I prepare you so a sequence "atmosphere" in the next ...
-It is time to return under the surface!
+After the "macro" series from the previous post, so I'm preparing an "ambiance" sequence in the next one...
+It's time to go back under the surface!